 Launching off the idea of stability, life can only be gained by a steadfast pursuit of righteousness.
-In the literal Hebrew, you won't see a word for "steadfast," but depending how the word ken is used in the sentence, the meaning can vary.
-If it is seen as an adverb it can mean "true righteousness" but as a substantive it means "one who is righteous."
+In literal Hebrew, you won't see a word for "steadfast," but depending on how the word ken is used in the sentence, the meaning can vary.
+If it is seen as an adverb it can mean "true righteousness" but as a substantive, it means "one who is righteous."
 The difference is not considered to be significant.
 In contrast, death comes to those pursuing evil, whether they constantly pursue wickedness or not.
 This is similar to Proverbs 11:5-6.

 God finds those who are crooked (perverse) in their thoughts disgusting.
 He has delight in those who are straightforward (upright) in their actions.
-Notice the contrast not only between perverse and upright, but also between heart and ways.
+Notice the contrast not only between perverse and upright but also between heart and ways.